The event-valuechange module adds a "valuechange" event that fires

 The input related events provided by browsers don't cleanly address the

-variety of ways users can modify an <input>
+variety of ways users can modify an <input> or <textarea>'s

-.
+value.
 For example, users might change an input value by:

-The ideal change event would fire when the value becomes something it wasn't a moment ago.
+Ctrl+X or Cmd+VThe ideal change event would fire when the value becomes something it wasn't a moment ago.

-event provides more reliable input notifications than
+The valuechange event provides more reliable input notifications than

-native events like oninput
+native events like oninput and textInput, particularly with changes that

 result from multiple-keystroke IME input.